Gregg Butler

-Gregg Butler (born December 26, 1952) is a former gridiron football player who played for the Philadelphia Bell, Edmonton Eskimos, Montreal Alouettes, Winnipeg Blue Bombers and Washington Federals.
+Gregg Butler (born December 26, 1952) is an American former professional football player who played for the Philadelphia Bell, Edmonton Eskimos, Montreal Alouettes, Winnipeg Blue Bombers and Washington Federals.
 He played college football at Howard University and was inducted into The Howard University Athletic Hall of Fame in 2014.
 In 1979, Butler led the West in punt return yards with 623.